Even if you’d classify yourself as a ‘minimalist RVer’, you probably like to have full functionality of all your appliances.

 But pay close attention to what we liked and didn’t like about each battery and then consult our Buying Guide for direction on how to compare and contrast these battery options.

-- Best Overall: Weize 12V 100AH Lithium Deep Cycle RV Battery
+1. Best Overall RV Lithium Battery: Weize 12V 100AH Lithium Deep Cycle RV Battery

 If you’re looking for the best overall lithium RV battery that will work in a variety of RVs, look no further than the Weize 12V 100Ah LiFePO4 battery.